apache/royale-docs/component-sets/jewel/jewel-button.md

 b.text = "Button";
 ```

-An example of `Button` can be seen here:
+Here is an example of the default button:

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0"
 width="100%" height="300"